Introduction to Poway, California

 Poway, California, in San Diego county, is 9 miles NW of Santee, California (center to center) and 18 miles NE of San Diego, California.
 The vast Poway Business Park is home to a large number of companies and includes the headquarters of Geico Direct Insurance, Toppan Optical Products and Sysco Foods.
 Light industrial, manufacturing and distribution are some of the primary industries for employment.
 The town is regarded as a suburb for San Diego.

 Poway is known as "The City in the Country" and includes a large amount of dedicated open space.
-For a long period of time, Poway has been recognized for having the lowest overall crime rate of all the cities located in San Diego county.
 It's regarded as an upper-middle class community.
-Poway was ranked as the sixth best city in the state to establish a business, by Outlook Magazine.

 The Blue Sky Nature Preserve is a notable location.
 Lake Poway is popular for a variety of outdoor activities and features trails for hiking, bicycle riding and horseback riding.
 The city includes numerous trails and a large number of parks for recreational activities.